Cretaceous

 The Cretaceous was a period with a relatively warm climate, resulting in high eustatic sea levels that created numerous shallow inland seas.
 These oceans and seas were populated with now-extinct marine reptiles, ammonites, and rudists, while dinosaurs continued to dominate on land.
-The world was ice free, and forests extended to the poles.
-During this time, new groups of mammals and birds appeared.
+The world was largely ice-free, although there is some evidence of brief periods of glaciation during the cooler first half, and forests extended to the poles.

+Many of the dominant taxonomic groups present in modern times can be ultimately traced back to origins in the Cretaceous.
+During this time, new groups of mammals and birds appeared, including the earliest relatives of placentals and marsupials (Eutheria and Metatheria respectively), with the earliest crown group birds appearing towards the end of the Cretaceous.
+Teleost fish, the most diverse group of modern vertebrates continued to diversify during the Cretaceous with the appearance of their most diverse subgroup Acanthomorpha during this period.
 During the Early Cretaceous, flowering plants appeared and began to rapidly diversify, becoming the dominant group of plants across the Earth by the end of the Cretaceous, coincident with the decline and extinction of previously widespread gymnosperm groups.